Lynn Lewis Photography | San Francisco Bay Area and Big Sur Wedding + Elopement Photographer

 Let's make it happen!

-• Ceremony, venue, and dinner options with information on permits, costs, and guest limits
+• Ceremony, reception, and dinner options (including unlisted and private venues) with examples of elopements at each venue and information on permits, costs, and guest limits

 • Map with specific redwood, coast, and beach locations and information on hike difficulty